hstocks/linkedin-connection-scraper/README.md

-A script to retrieve the names, titles and email addresses of all LinkedIn connections.
-Saves the data to a CSV file.
+A script to retrieve the names, titles and email addresses of all of your LinkedIn connections.

-This uses the LinkedIn APIs directly, so no Selenium required.
+This makes use of the LinkedIn APIs directly, so no Selenium is required.
+Retrieved data is written to a CSV file.

 # Usage
 ```
-./get_connections.py <access token> <csrf token>
+$ ./get_connections.py -h
+usage: get_connections.py [-h] [-e] [-n N] access_token csrf_token

+positional arguments:
+  access_token       From li_at cookie
+  csrf_token         From JSESSIONID cookie

+optional arguments:
+  -h, --help         show this help message and exit
+  -e, --with-emails  Only save connections with visible email addresses
+  -n N               Maximum number of connections to retrieve
 ```

-To get these values, sign in to LinkedIn and grab the `li_at` cookie for the access token, and `JSESSIONID` for the CSRF token.
+For the access token and CSRF token values, sign in to LinkedIn and get the value of these cookies.

-Disclaimer: this may break as the APIs change over time.
-Working as of Jan 2020.
+**Disclaimer:** this may break as the APIs change over time.
+Works as of publishing.